-We take the dataset consists of random projections of the two-dimensional Shepp-Logan phantom \cite{singer2013two}.
+We take the dataset consisting of random projections of the two-dimensional Shepp-Logan phantom \cite{singer2013two}.
 A phantom is a $2$-dim image function $\psi$ compactly supported on $\mathbb{R}^{2}$ without any symmetry assumption.
 It is commonly applied in medical imaging society as a benchmark.
 Suppose we uniformly sample $n$ points from $S^{1}$, $\theta_1\ldots \theta_n\in S^1$, as the projection angles.
 Then we generate a high dimensional data set by taking the Radon transform of $\psi$, denoted as $R_{\psi}:S^1\to L^2(\mathbb{R})$, followed by discretizing the projection image into $p\in \mathbb{N}$ points; that is, we have the dataset $\mathcal{X}:=\{D_pR_{\psi}(\theta_i)\}_{i=1}^n\subset \mathbb{R}^p$, where $D_p$ is the discretization operator.
 We refer readers with interest to \cite{singer2013two} for details.
 In this simulation, we fix the number of discretization points $p=128$ and let the number of projections $n$ vary.
-We run the DM, the Roseland, the HKC and the Nystr\"om extension with $n=10,000$ and $m=n^\beta$, where $\beta=0.5$, and show the 3-dim embedding of $\mathcal{X}$ in Figure \ref{Figure:phantom}.
-Clearly, both the DM and the Roseland recover the $S^1$ structure, while the Roseland is distorted.
-On the other hand, the HKC and the Nystr\"om extension are confused and lead to erroneous embeddings.
-The computational times of different algorithms with $\beta=0.3$ are also shown for a comparison.
-When $n=1,280,000$, the Roseland can finish in about 2.5 minutes.
+We run DM, Roseland, HKC and the Nystr\"om extension with $n=10,000$ and $m=n^\beta$, where $\beta=0.5$, and show the 3-dim embedding of $\mathcal{X}$ in Figure \ref{Figure:phantom}.
+Clearly, both DM and Roseland recover the $S^1$ structure, while Roseland is distorted, and HKC and the Nystr\"om extension are confused and lead to erroneous embeddings.
+The computational times of different algorithms with $\beta=0.3$ are shown for a comparison.
+When $n=1.28\times 10^6$, Roseland finishes in about 2.5 minutes.